John Hunter (surgeon): Contributions to medicine

-Hunter helped to improve understanding of human teeth, bone growth and remodeling, inflammation, gunshot wounds, venereal diseases, digestion, the functioning of the lacteals, child development, the separateness of maternal and foetal blood supplies, and the role of the lymphatic system.
+Hunter helped to improve understanding of human teeth, bone growth and remodelling, inflammation, gunshot wounds, venereal diseases, digestion, the functioning of the lacteals, child development, the separateness of maternal and foetal blood supplies, and the role of the lymphatic system.
 He carried out the first recorded artificial insemination in 1790 on a linen draper's wife.
+The adductor canal in the thigh is also known by its eponym "Hunter's canal" after John Hunter.

 Literary references

 Samuel Taylor Coleridge, a key figure in Romantic thought, science, and medicine, saw in Hunter's work the seeds of Romantic medicine, namely as regards his principle of life, which he felt had come from the mind of genius.

 Hunter was the basis for the character Jack Tearguts in William Blake's 1784 unfinished satirical novel, An Island in the Moon.
 He is a principal character in Hilary Mantel's 1998 novel, The Giant, O'Brien.
-Hunter is mentioned by Dr Moreau in Chapter XIV of H.G.
-Wells's The Island of Doctor Moreau (1896).
+Hunter is mentioned by Dr Moreau in Chapter XIV of H. G. Wells's The Island of Doctor Moreau (1896).
 He appears in the play Mr Foote's Other Leg (2015) as a friend of the actor Samuel Foote.

 In Imogen Robertson's 2009 novel, Instruments of Darkness, anatomist Gabriel Crowther advises an acquaintance to seek refuge at his friend Hunter's home for the young Earl of Sussex's party from deadly pursuers released during the Gordon Riots; leopards in Hunter's menagerie killed the would-be assassins, and he envisaged their bodies' dissection.
 In Jessie Greengrass's novel, Sight, she intercuts her story with the biography of Hunter and other scientists who have dedicated their lives to analysing light and transparency.

 His Leicester Square house is said to have been the inspiration for the home of Dr Jekyll of Robert Louis Stevenson's 1886 novel The Strange Case of Dr Jekyll and Mr Hyde.